 You will need to have the recent RCPsych curriculum to plan your PDP and check your progress.

 If your first post is in CPFT, check out the induction handouts.

-If it is in NSFT, you will find their junior doctor handbook very useful.
+If it is in NSFT, you will find their postgraduate doctor handbook very useful.